Eligibility for the Solidarity Tax Credit

-You can claim the solidarity tax credit for the payment period from July 2016 to June 2017 if, on December 31, 2015, you met all the following requirements:
+You can claim the solidarity tax credit for the period from July 2017 to June 2018 if you met all the following requirements on December 31, 2016:

 - had a spouse (This link will open a new window);

-- were the father or mother of a child who lives with you; or
+- were the father or mother of a child who lived with you; or

 - You were resident in Québec.